 Monte Rosa Trail

-leads west at the junction of the White Arrow and Royce Trail about 100
+leads west from the White Arrow Trail about 100

 yards beyond the Half-way House Site.
-Watch for the junction which isn't well signed for ascending hikers.
-The Monte Rosa Trails is marked with white paint blazes in spots and is well beaten and generally easy to follow.
-The Monte Rosa Trail junction was the site of an old
+The Royce Trail descends south/left from this junction.
+The junction is now marked with a White Arrow Trail sign where the White Arrow Trail turns right.
+The Monte Rosa Trails is marked with white tags and white paint blazes, is well beaten and generally easy to follow.
+The Monte Rosa Trail junction was at the site of an old

-picnic grove 100 feet beyond the Halfway House Site.
-The Monte Rosa Trail crosses Fassett Brook; a vernal stream, then up a steep
+picnic grove now turned completely back to woods.
+About 50 feet after leaving the White Arrow Trail the Monte Rosa Trail crosses Fassett Brook; a vernal stream, then up a steep

 trail junction, on right, then Smith bypass, 50 yards ahead on right.
 Monte Rosa Trail climbs up a few steep spots up to Monte Rosa.
 From Monte Rosa a sign marks Monte Rosa and Fairy Spring Trails.
 In winter Monte Rosa Trail may